Channel

 is aPublisherRef

-handle representing a Topic;The second parameter
+handle representing a certain Topic;The second parameter

 msg